 has appeared in numerous LA sketch comedy shows; most recently as The Edge in Bono and The Edge Waiting for Godomino’s where the sketch earned champion status as part of Serial Killers at Sacred Fools theater.
 Curt’s enjoyed other comedic collaborations with Richard, most notably as gloating war winner Abe Lincoln to Richard’s intense, envy fueled John Wilkes Booth.
 Curt’s also appeared in several national commercials and as a by-the-book paddle boat cop in NBC’s About a Boy.

 Feeling great pride in Godomino’s continued performances; it’s been a marvelous and challenging endeavor to portray The Edge.
-Twitter @Curt_Collier • IG @curtcollier
+Intsagram @curtcollier • Twitter @Curt_Collier

-is an award-winning writer, actor and storyteller whose album, Resigntown, U.S.A. and Other Stories is available on iTunes.
+is an award-winning writer and actor whose debut book, a comedic memoir about living next to a barking dog called THE DOG LOG, is being published by Chicago Review Press, fall 2019.
+His comedy album, Resigntown, U.S.A. and Other Stories is available on iTunes.
 He has performed in L.A.’s premier storytelling shows, including the L.A.
 Storytelling Festival.
 He’s also performed two solo shows invited to the Comedy Central Stage.
 He won The Other Network’s Comedy Award for his analysis of an L.A. sportscaster’s penchant for wearing double-breasted suits.
 Among Richard’s favorite stage roles was German theoretical physicist Werner Heisenberg in Michael Frayn’s Copenhagen at The Attic.
 On TV, you may have seen him as a very, very concerned detective in a couple murder shows.
-Richard’s also written a comedic memoir about living next to a barking dog called The Dog Log, which is being published for spring 2019 by the Chicago Review Press.
+He’d like to thank Bruno, Curt, and Jeff who’ve brought so much enthusiasm, creativity, and generosity to this play.
+Instagram @RLucaspicts • Twitter @Richard_Lucas • > www.RichardLucasComedy.com <

 We're excited to announce that Bruno has been nominated for Best Featured Actor in a Play by the Valley Theatre Awards in Los Angeles for his role in Bono and The Edge Waiting for Godomino's!